Our vehicle deposits are non-refundable. That may seem surprising, but here's why:

 What's your reaction?
 Is it one of joy?

 For most customers, it's one of intense skepticism.
 In particular, "what's so wrong with this car that the buyer refused the sale?"
-Of course, problems are hardly ever the actual reason.
+Of course, vehicle problems are hardly ever the actual reason.
 The most common reason is lack of available funds.
 But it's human phycology to be risk adverse and assume the worst.

 The damage caused by the deposit is significant.
 New customers skipped over it, existing customers are now highly skeptical, and it's out of our advertising.
 The no-sale turned the vehicle into a pariah.

-Hopefully that sheds some light onto a policy some buyers consider draconian.
+Hopefully that sheds some light onto a policy some might consider draconian.
 We are really hurt by a no-sale, so we need a stronger incentive to weed out tepid buyers and only take the committed ones.

 Why We Need a Price Agreement Before a Test Drive